-The 60 minute professional interview is conducted by a panel of SCSI members experienced in interviewing Senior Professional route applicants.
+The 60-minute professional interview is conducted by a panel of SCSI members experienced in interviewing Senior Professional route applicants.

-You will be asked to demonstrate that you are a senior practitioner in terms of management and/or expertise, and:
+You will be expected to demonstrate that you:

-- have applied your theoretical knowledge through professional experience - act in accordance with RICS/SCSI Rules of Conduct, possess the highest level of professional integrity and objectivity, and recognise your duties to clients, employers and the community. - are a good ambassador for the profession, RICS/SCSI and your employer (if applicable) - are aware of the professional and commercial implications of your work - understand your clients' and employer's objectives - have an up to date knowledge of legal and technical matters relevant to the work you do and the law of the region or country in which you practise
+- have applied your theoretical knowledge through professional experience - act in accordance with RICS/SCSI Rules of Conduct, possess the highest level of professional integrity and objectivity, and recognise your duties to clients, employers and the community. - are a good ambassador for the profession, RICS/SCSI and your employer (if applicable) - are aware of the professional and commercial implications of your work - understand your clients' and employer's objectives - have an up to date knowledge of legal and technical matters relevant to the work you do and the law of the region or country in which you practise - have wide experience as an experienced professional at a senior level - meet the competency requirements of your chosen pathway, with an emphasis on leadership, managing people and resources - will put something back into the profession.